 4 Must-Have Easter Traditions!!
 (Even if you don’t do anything else)

-If you’re like me and grew up in the 90’s then you probably had some pretty good holiday traditions; even for Easter!
+If you’re like me and grew up in the 90’s, then you probably had some pretty good Easter Traditions, and traditions for other holidays!

 Although, I never had issues with finding chocolate when I was younger.
 I remember one year in particular for Easter, where I had won the Easter egg hunt (again…) and pretty much only ate those little chocolate eggs all day long, and the sugary cereal, of course.
 I had about 60 of them, I don’t think my mom knew until after it happened.
 But, I’m also pretty sure I was a teenager, and at that time could eat anything I wanted and not gain an ounce.
 If I were to do that today, I’d probably gain a few pounds and not even fit into my pants after!

 But, enough about chocolate, ok, maybe not, we all love chocolate and there could probably never be enough!

 We also had chocolate in our Easter basket, which was always full; so much stuff crammed into these little baskets that some of the stuff was just laying out on the kitchen table, along with the cereal and new movies.

 Want to Remember This?
 Pin 4 Must-Have Easter Traditions!!
 (Even if you don’t do anything else) to your favorite Pinterest Board!!